Layoffs, resignations hit SeattlePI.com. Here’s why the newsroom is shrinking

 SeattlePI.com, the website of the former print Seattle Post-Intelligencer newspaper, is losing almost half of its staff — including all of its leadership — as the newsroom’s corporate overseer attempts to make more money.

-A manager of the website’s parent company, SFGate, confirmed the cuts in an email to staff obtained by The Seattle Times, in which the manager says they can now “focus 100% of our expenses on reporting and find efficiencies for everything else.”
+A manager of the website’s parent company, SFGate, confirmed the cuts in an email to staff obtained by The Seattle Times, in which the manager says they can now “focus 100% of our expenses on reporting, and find efficiencies for everything else.”

 SFGate is an outlet of the Hearst Corporation — a media conglomerate that owns dozens of newspapers, magazines, websites and television stations across the country — and has overseen the Seattle newsroom’s editorial content for roughly two years.